uab-cgds-worthey/quac/docs/quac_cli.md

   --allow_sample_renaming
                         Flag to allow sample renaming in MultiQC report.
-See documentation for more info. (default: False) --subtasks_slurm      Flag indicating that the main Snakemake process of QuaC should submit subtasks of the workflow as Slurm jobs instead of running them on the same machine as itself (default: False)
-  -e , --extra_args     Pass additional custom args to snakemake.
-Equal symbol
-                        is needed for assignment as in this example: -e='-- forceall' (default: None)
+See documentation for more info. (default: False) -e , --extra_args     Pass additional custom args to snakemake.
+Equal symbol is needed for assignment as in this example: -e='-- forceall' (default: None)